ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 .. attention::

-   The UFS defines `four platform levels <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_.
+   All UFS applications support `four platform levels <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_.
 The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
 However, this guide can serve as a starting point for running the SRW App on other systems, too.

 .. _DownloadCodeC: